pkellner/pluralsight-using-hooks-in-react18/m10/m10-clip-010/README.md

 # pluralsight-using-hooks-in-react

-This is from the last code in m9-050 and then modified to have new site.css and /components/topSpeakers

-removed /pages wildcard route and created
-/src/app wildcard route
+There is no difference between the code in the module titled:

+Handle Forms Better with useActionState and useFormStatus

+for clips 1 and 2.
+Clip 1 is the intro and shows a simple html file that can be found:

+/SimpleSignupForm.html

+Clip 2 is the same code but put the same form functionality in a React component and that can be found in:

+../components/home/SignupForm.js